 - Distribute the information about the product to other systems.

 An ERP package, on the other hand, has many more tasks.
 His package is more about internal processes and links software packages and activities of various internal processes (and departments) with each other.

 The isolation of the product data in a separate Product Management System ensures that the information can be managed and enriched from one central point and that the other systems always work with the same information.

 Do I need to purchase a PIM system?

 Not by definition.
-A Product Information Management system is especially relevant if you have many products and product variations and if the products you have are complex in nature.
-Our consultants do not always recommend a separate PIM system, but will always look at the nature of your products and how the information flows are organized in your company or organization.
+A product Information Management system is especially relevant if you have many products and product variations and your products are complex.
+Your consultants do not always recommend a separate PIM system.
+Still, they will always look at the nature of your products and how the information flows are organized in your company or organization.